 FCS does not release hard copies of the caseworker's records to

 litigants unless ordered to do so by the court.

-Due to privacy laws, FCS cannot provide medical, psychiatric or psychological, or criminal background records.
+Due to privacy laws, FCS cannot provide medical, psychiatric or psychological, or criminal background records unless otherwise ordered by the court.
 Under no circumstances may FCS provide copies of CPS records, even by court order.

 The caseworker must be timely notified of any court settings or other essential dates in which (s)he may be involved.
 We have no way of knowing when hearings or trials are set -- the attorney or a party must timely notify us.
 If you want the caseworker available to testify, please give adequate notice (as soon as you know, you should call or email the assigned caseworker).
 Local rules require that we receive the same notice time as any attorney in the case.
 Failure to timely notify the caseworker means the caseworker’s presence cannot be guaranteed or required.
 Subpoenas are unnecessary to ensure that a caseworker will be available to testify – just give the caseworker timely notice.

 Attorney conferences.
 When a court service investigation has been completed, the caseworker may set a conference with the attorneys/pro se parties to review his/her findings prior to the next court date.
 This process is intended to inform attorneys/pro se parties of the caseworker’s findings and help in settlement decisions.

 Court Services may be rolled into a Custody Evaluation.
 If, after completion of a Court Service it is determined that a full Custody Evaluaton is needed, FCS will usually assign the same caseworker who performed the Court Service to complete the Custody Evaluation.
 All fees paid for the Court Service shall be applied towards the Custody Evaluation fee.